naure/YaP/README.md

 ## Working with files

-    # Pipe to and from filenames
+    # Pipe to and from filenames with the > symbol
     (filename > ! wc > "words_count.txt")

     # Pipe from string